pchemguy/spec-kit/templates/capabilities/capabilities.md

 ##### Splitting Guidance

-The LLM SHOULD split capability anchors when:
+The LLM SHOULD split capability candidates into separate capabilities when:

 - users would perceive the behaviors as different reasons to use the system;
-- behaviors imply materially different user intents;
+- capability candidates imply materially different user intents;
 - behaviors belong to different mental models or expertise levels;
 - behaviors have different discoverability or usage patterns;
 - behaviors imply different access, environment, or runtime expectations;
-- one represents baseline use and another represents an extension;
+- one represents baseline use and another represents a meaningful extension;
 - grouping would obscure a meaningful boundary;
 - grouping would create a vague umbrella that restates the target scope.